 Wish Granted: Former Brownfield Transformed to New Park

-Wishing Tree officially month, transforming an 8.5‑acre brownfield site into much-needed green space in the community of West Carson.
-The park’s dedication on May 16th, 2024 marks the culmination of a 30-year effort led by community members and other key stakeholders.
-Los Angeles County Supervisor Holly J. Mitchell highlighted the significant impact the park will have on the community, providing a beautiful green space and recreational area for generations to enjoy.
+Wishing Tree officially opened last month, transforming an 8.5‑acre brownfield site into much-needed public green space in the community of West Carson.
+The park’s dedication on May 16th, 2024 marks the culmination of a 30-year led by community members and key stakeholders.
+Los Angeles County Supervisor Holly J. Mitchell highlighted the significant impact the park will have on the community, providing a beautiful green space and recreational area for generations to .

 Read More